 That’s right, the name “Captain America” will be on the ballot.
-Which would make any vote for him illegal, since that’s not a real name, but this is the Marvel Universe, where superheroes, aliens, and various supernatural beings exist, so nevermind.
+This would make any vote for him illegal since that’s not a real name, but this is the Marvel Universe, where superheroes, aliens, and various supernatural beings exist, so nevermind.

 Jimmy Carter and Ronald Reagan both appear in this book, since they’re running against Captain America.
 As his running mate, Captain America picks a Senator named Andrew Jackson Hawk, who happens to be a Black man (with an afro!).
 In their first meeting, Hawk insists that Captain America realize that he doesn’t just want to be a second-banana, who was only picked to add “a few million Minority votes”, but Captain America insists that they’ll be a team, so Hawk agrees to run with him.

 Election night comes, and Captain America wins by a large margin (Reagan comes in 2nd, Carter comes in 3rd).
-And then on Inauguration Day, Captain America take the oath of office as Captain America (again, it’s Marvel Comics, just go with it), and then gives a speech where ht takes off his mask and tells the world that his real name is Steve Rogers.
-Immediately, a sniper shoots @ him, but Captain America puts the mask back on and leaps to the direction of the bullet, leaving his Secret Service men to try to catch up to him, and captures the would-be assassin.
+And then on Inauguration Day, Captain America takes the oath of office as Captain America (again, it’s Marvel Comics, just go with it), and then gives a speech where he takes off his mask and tells the world that his real name is Steve Rogers.
+Immediately, a sniper shoots at him, but Captain America puts the mask back on and leaps in the direction of the bullet, leaving his Secret Service men to try to catch up to him, and captures the would-be assassin.